Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 This comes directly from the unit circle: any point \((\cos\theta, \sin\theta)\) lies on the circle \(x^2 + y^2 = 1\).

-We use this identity constantly to eliminate the parameter \(t\) from parametric equations involving sine and cosine.
+This identity is used frequently to eliminate the parameter \(t\) from parametric equations involving sine and cosine.

 An ellipse is a stretched circle.
 Its standard equation is: